benoitongit/vue-on-rails/README.md

 Easy and simple way to use Vue.js with Ruby on Rails and Turbolinks 5.

 This gem is intended to sprinkle your Rails app with Vue components.
-It's compatible with Turbolinks caching system.
+Really lightweight script (1.3KB minified) that mount and destroy Vue components on demand.
+It's works nicely with Turbolinks rendering and caching system.

-If you are building a pure SPA app with Vue and Rails without Turbolinks, please look into: https://github.com/adambutler/vuejs-rails
+If you are building a pure SPA app with Vue and Rails without Turbolinks, you will be better off looking into: https://github.com/adambutler/vuejs-rails

 ## Requirements